thu-ml/Zhusuan-PaddlePaddle/README.md

 ZhuSuan-PaddlePaddle is a python probabilistic programming library for **Bayesian deep learning**, which conjoins the complimentary advantages of Bayesian methods and deep learning.
-ZhuSuan is built upon [PaddlePaddle] (https://www.paddlepaddle.org.cn/).
+ZhuSuan is built upon [PaddlePaddle](https://www.paddlepaddle.org.cn/).
 Unlike existing deep learning libraries, which are mainly designed for deterministic neural networks and supervised tasks, ZhuSuan-PaddlePaddle provides deep learning style primitives and algorithms for building probabilistic models and applying Bayesian inference.